offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 `{bm} /(Library Functions\/Wrappers\/Any)_TOPIC/`

-An any class is a wrapper that can hold on to an object of unknown type (a type that isn't known at compile-time).
+`std::any` is a wrapper that can hold on to an object of unknown type (a type that isn't known at compile-time).

 ```c++
 std::any wrapper {};